bobrocke/My-Blog-11ty/src/blog/2024-06-01-an-alien-pistol.md

 In return for the Alien's uniqueness you get some significant advantages and a few disadvantages.
 The good stuff is reduced muzzle flip due to the peculiar design having the barrel mounted to the frame and very low with respect to your shooting hand.
 Having a barrel that does not tilt, rotate, or otherwise change position means its accuracy is improved over other designs.
 The top rail, where the sights are mounted, does not reciprocate with the slide.
 Combined with reduced muzzle flip, the sights hardly move making it very easy to take the next aimed shot.

-The Alien's recoil is 'different.'
+The Alien's recoil is _different_.
 Most of the recoil energy comes straight back into the palm of your firing hand because there is virtually no muzzle flip.
 It feels solid and returns to zero almost immediately.
-But if you are used to a more traditional pistol, the recoil will not feel especially 'soft.'
+But if you are used to a more traditional pistol, the recoil will not feel especially soft.
 The weight of the gun at about 40oz helps soak up some recoil force, too.

 Although the pistol looks like a striker-fired gun from the outside, it's really hammer fired.
-The hammer is up in the top rail and pivots down to strike the firing pin.
+The hammer is in the top rail and pivots down to strike the firing pin.
 So the trigger feels more like a hammer fired trigger – almost no take-up, no creep, and then a very crisp 3 ½# release.
 If the trigger didn't pivot from the top, you'd think it was a 1911 trigger; it's that clean and crisp.

 <img src="/assets/images/wp-content/uploads/2024/05/SB.png" alt="S&B Ammo" style="float: left; width: 50%; margin: 1em 1em 1em 0em">